Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 I thought of it as kind of the runt of the litter, you know, in terms of cases.

-The first time in American history that a president of the United States has gone on trial.
+But it was nonetheless, you know, an important case, the first time in American history that a president of the United States has gone on trial.

-And obviously the first time a president of the United States has become a convicted felon.
+And obviously, the first time a president of the United States has become a convicted felon.

-Very interested as I am in the history of the American presidency.
+Just to give you a quick sense, I know a lot of people out there very interested as I am in the history of the American presidency.

 So in 1872, Ulysses Grant was given a speeding ticket for driving too fast on 13th Street in Washington in his carriage.